Syften alternative · Updated August 2026

 Syften has been running since around 2019, and it shows.
 It is fast, reliable, and it watches an unusually wide set of communities: Reddit, Hacker News, GitHub, forums, X, and places most tools skip entirely, like Slack communities, podcasts and YouTube.
 Its plain-English AI filters let you cut obvious noise before an alert ever reaches you, and the Pro plan adds webhooks and an MCP endpoint.

-If what you want is a dependable, affordable way to know the moment your topic comes up across a lot of places, Syften is a strong pick and starts at under $20 a month.
+If what you want is a dependable, affordable way to know the moment your topic comes up across a lot of places, Syften is a strong pick and starts under $30 a month (it raised prices since our last check, from $19.95 to $29.95 at entry).
 The line between the two tools is not quality.
 It is scope.
 Syften stops at the alert.

 The short version